Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 **Integer array indexing**

-When you index into numpy arrays using slicing, the resulting array view iwll always be a subarray of the original array.
+When you index into numpy arrays using slicing, the resulting array view will always be a subarray of the original array.
 In contrast, Integer array  indexing allows you to construct arbitrary arrays using the data from another arrary.

-as an example, let's make a matrix like this :
+as an example, let's make a matrix  :

 $$
 a = \begin{bmatrix}